craigbuckler/js-adv-notes/dom/1-dom-select.md

 1. Count the number of child elements of the first element with the class 'intro'.
 1. Find the last paragraph.
 1. Find the last list item.

-1. Remove the last paragraph.
-1. Move the the first paragraph to the end of the article.
+You can output the list of nodes using `console.log()`.

-You shouldn't require any JavaScript functions or loops!
+Tip: you shouldn't require any JavaScript functions or loops but can use them if you're stumped!

-Finally, travel the whole DOM tree and output the name of every element node (use recursion!)
+**Task:** traverse the whole DOM tree and output the name of every element node using recursion.